Preparing coarse-grained runs¶

 </cg>

-is the GROMACS rvdw+table_extension
+where <table_end> is the GROMACS rvdw+table_extension and

-is just a number slightly smaller than the upper value of
+<pot_max> is just a number slightly smaller than the upper value of

 single/ double precision.
 The value given in <table_bins>